Community-Academic Scholars: Academic Mentors

 Matching scholars with projects

-- Researchers interested in having a scholar on their team complete an application with a description of the project and how it will involve the scholar and community partner.
+- Community-engaged researchers interested in having a undergraduate scholar on their team complete an application with a description of the project and how it will involve the scholar and the community partner.

 - Accepted projects are posted on the website for student applicants to explore.

-- Student applicants rank projects of interest when completing the application.
+- Student applicants rank up to three projects of interest when completing their application.

-- The Community-Academic Scholars team selects and matches student finalists with a project.
+- IHSI's Community-Academic Scholars team selects and matches student finalists with projects.
 Academic mentors are invited to be part of the final interview process.

-- Student finalists are notified, and an initial meeting between each team (academic mentor, community mentor, and scholar) is scheduled prior to the May program start date.
+- Student finalists are notified, and an initial meeting between each team (academic mentor, community mentor, and scholar) is scheduled prior to the program start date in May.

 Kevin Tan offers advice for academic mentors